 French onion soup puffs

-- 6 red onions, thinly sliced
+- 6 red onions thinly sliced

-- 2 tablespoons soft brown sugar
+- 1 tablespoon soft brown sugar

 - salt to taste

-- 1 egg, beaten
+- 1 egg beaten

-- Remove from the heat and allow to cool completely.
+- Remove from the heat and allow to cool.

-- Pre-heat the oven to 180°c and line two baking sheets with baking paper.
+- Pre-heat the oven to 180°C/350°F and spray a muffin tray with cooking spray.

 - Remove from the oven and allow to cool slightly then serve.